marksohq/markso-imessage-relay/README.md

-# Markso iMessage Relay
+# Markso Nurture

 A macOS application that relays iMessages to the Markso platform, enabling seamless SMS/iMessage communication for your business.

 ## Overview

-Markso iMessage Relay runs on a Mac and connects your iMessage account to Markso, allowing you to send and receive iMessages through the Markso platform.
+Markso Nurture runs on a Mac and connects your iMessage account to Markso, allowing you to send and receive iMessages through the Markso platform.

 ## Requirements